De La Soul: 1989–1993: 3 Feet High and Rising and De La Soul Is Dead

 De La Soul's second album, De La Soul Is Dead (1991), was a much more mature album.
-It featured a wealth of material that criticized the violent, careless direction that hip hop was heading in at the time, though it still managed to maintain a light, absurd sense of humor.
-The cover of the album features a broken daisy flower pot, symbolizing the death of the "D.A.I.S.Y.
+It featured a wealth of material that criticized the violent, careless direction in which hip-hop was heading at the time, though it still managed to maintain a light, absurd sense of humor.
+The cover of the album features a broken daisy flowerpot, symbolizing the death of the "D.A.I.S.Y.
 Age" and the imagery that went along with it.
 The album spawned several singles, including the dark "Millie Pulled a Pistol on Santa", a tale of a young girl who could no longer take the sexual abuse from her father, and the lead single "Ring Ring Ring (Ha Ha Hey)", a story about people using the group's recent fame to try to launch their own careers.

-De La Soul collaborated with Black Sheep on "Fanatic of the B Word" and Q-Tip from A Tribe Called Quest on "A Roller Skating Jam Named 'Saturdays'"; Prince Paul makes an appearance on the mic in "Pass the Plugs" with a verse of his own.
+De La Soul collaborated with Black Sheep on "Fanatic of the B Word" and Q-Tip from A Tribe Called Quest on "A Roller Skating Jam Named 'Saturdays'"; Prince Paul makes an appearance on the microphone in "Pass the Plugs" with a verse of his own.
 The album also more prominently featured Maseo as a rapper, providing verses of his own on "Bitties in the BK Lounge", "Afro Connections at a Hi-5", and "Ring Ring Ring (Ha Ha Hey)".

-Though it received mixed reviews and did not sell as well as 3 Feet High and Rising it eventually became a cult classic.
-The Source magazine listed the album as one of their top 100 hip hop albums of all time.
-There were initially major differences between the CD version and the other formats, as the tracks "My Brother's a Basehead", "Kicked Out the House", and "Who Do U Worship?" were only available on the CD.
+Though it received mixed reviews and did not sell as well as 3 Feet High and Rising, it eventually became a cult classic.
+The Source listed the album as one of their top 100 hip-hop albums of all time.
+Initially, the tracks "My Brother's a Basehead", "Kicked Out the House", and "Who Do U Worship?" were only available on the CD.
 Subsequent vinyl reissues have restored the running order as originally intended.